Scotch-Irish Americans: History of the term Scotch-Irish

-An example of the use of the term is found in A History of Ulster: "Ulster Presbyterians – known as the "Scotch Irish" – were already accustomed to being on the move, and clearing and defending their land."

-Many have claimed that such a distinction should not be used, and that those called Scotch-Irish are simply Irish.
+Many have claimed that such a distinction should not be used, and that those called Scotch-Irish are simply Irish, despite having previously come from Scotland or England.
 Other Irish limit the term Irish to those of native Gaelic stock, and prefer to describe the Ulster Protestants as British (a description many Ulster Protestants have preferred themselves to Irish, at least since the Irish Free State broke free from the United Kingdom, although Ulstermen has been adopted in order to maintain a distinction from the native Irish Gaels while retaining a claim to the North of Ireland).
 However, as one scholar observed in 1944, "in this country [the US], where they have been called Scotch-Irish for over two hundred years, it would be absurd to give them a name by which they are not known here. ...
 Here their name is Scotch-Irish; let us call them by it."

 Migration

-From 1710 to 1775, over 200,000 people emigrated from Ulster to the original thirteen American colonies.
+From 1710 to 1775, over 200,000 people settled from Ulster to the original thirteen American colonies.
 The largest numbers went to Pennsylvania.
 From that base some went south into Virginia, the Carolinas and across the South, with a large concentration in the Appalachian region.
 Others headed west to western Pennsylvania, Ohio, Indiana, and the Midwest.

 Transatlantic flows were halted by the American Revolution, but resumed after 1783, with total of 100,000 arriving in America between 1783 and 1812.
 By that point few were young servants and more were mature craftsmen, and they settled in industrial centers, including Pittsburgh, Philadelphia and New York, where many became skilled workers, foremen and entrepreneurs as the Industrial Revolution took off in the U.S. Another half million came to America 1815 to 1845; another 900,000 came in 1851–99.
-That migration decisively shaped Scotch-Irish culture.
+While settling in the new world evolved Scotch-Irish culture, what the settlers brought is the basis of what has been and is referred to as American culture.

 According to the Harvard Encyclopedia of American Ethnic Groups, there were 400,000 U.S. residents of Irish birth or ancestry in 1790 and half of this group was descended from Ulster, and half from the other three provinces of Ireland.

 A separate migration brought many to Canada, where they are most numerous in rural Ontario and Nova Scotia.